DANCING PANDAS

 5. Cost – One of the Cheapest Countries in the World

 Uzbekistan has been dubbed one of the cheapest countries in the world – and it is.
 The USD is no longer traded on the black market, but he prices are still ridiculously low.
-Here are some of the reasons why this country is such a cheap travel destination:
+Here are some of the reasons why Uzbekistan travel is such a cheap travel destination:

 Accommodation: You can find a comfortable hotel room for as little as $25 per night.
 There are also many guesthouses and hostels that offer even cheaper accommodation.